laanwj/sundog/README.md

 From there the p-system takes care of the rest of initialization, eventually executing `SYSTEM.STARTUP`.
 This is the game, in this case.

-In modern terms the P-system is comparable to the JRE, but more low-level.
+In modern terms the P-system is comparable to the Java Runtime Environment, but more low-level.
 Some "advanced" features (for the time) that are supported:

 - OS, architecture, endian-independent bytecode.

-- Tasks (multi-tasking), synchronizing using semaphores.
+- Tasks (multi-tasking), synchronized using semaphores.

-- External events which can signal semaphores.
+- External events (user input, timer interrupts) can signal semaphores.

 - Paging ("swapping") of code.
 Segments are loaded when accessed, causing a segment fault to occur.
 When there is memory pressure, least recently used